 In the landscape, elderberries are hardy and offer large, showy flowerheads and berry clusters.
 They attract birds and butterflies.
 They form colonies by spreading via root suckers.
 Use them in rain gardens and low wet spots, as specimens, and as shrub borders, screens, and backgrounds.

-Many parts of elderberry are toxic, and only the berries are considered edible.
+Many parts of elderberry are toxic, and only the berries and flowers are considered edible, if prepared correctly.
 Proper preparation of the berries breaks down the toxins.
 It is best to work from proven recipes rather than experiment with the plant.

 Native Americans used the fruits for food and medicinally, and they made a pleasant drink by dipping the flowers into hot water.

 The berries are used to make pies, jellies, and wine.
 Many oldtime Missourians used to swear by the medicinal value of elderberry wine.
 Some commercial wineries today make ersatz “elderberry wine” by adding elderberry flavoring to grape wine; other wineries use genuine elderberries for their product.

 Fresh elderberries have a bittersweet or tart flavor and should not be eaten raw, especially in large quantities.
 For use in pies, adding a bit of lemon juice or vinegar improves the flavor.
 Drying the berries is another way to improve their flavor; dried elderberries can be used in muffins, pancakes, cakes, chutneys, and more, much as you might use raisins or dried blueberries.